lindawangg/COVID-Net/README.md

 If you would like to contribute COVID-19 x-ray images, please contact us at linda.wang513@gmail.com and a28wong@uwaterloo.ca or alex@darwinai.ca.
 Lets all work together to stop the spread of COVID-19!

-If you are a researcher or healthcare worker and you would like access to the GSInquire tool to use to interpret CovidNet results on your data or existing data, please reach out to a28wong@uwaterloo.ca or alex@darwinai.ca
+If you are a researcher or healthcare worker and you would like access to the GSInquire tool to use to interpret COVID-Net results on your data or existing data, please reach out to a28wong@uwaterloo.ca or alex@darwinai.ca

 Our desire is to encourage broad adoption and contribution to this project.
 Accordingly this project has been licensed under the GNU Affero General Public License 3.0.
 Please see [license file](LICENSE.md) for terms.
 If you would like to discuss alternative licensing models, please reach out to us at: linda.wang513@gmail.com and a28wong@uwaterloo.ca or alex@darwinai.ca.

+## Requirements
+* Tested with Tensorflow 1.13 and 1.15
+* Keras 2.3.1
+* OpenCV 4.2.0

 ## COVIDx Dataset
 Currently, the COVIDx dataset is constructed by the following open source chest radiography datasets: